Application

 In such case, replace the English language certificate by a document (PDF file) explaining why you don’t need to provide a certificate (e.g. 'I was born and raised in Ireland, I was an undergraduate student in an American university, etc.).
 Your level of English will be verified during the Skype interview if your application is selected.

-NB. we do not need a French language certificate
+Note: we do not need a French language certificate

-NB.
-If you have a doubt about whether or not you should take the test or whether or not the test you already took is sufficient, you can take this test online and attach the results to your application as a supplement: https://englishtest.duolingo.com/
+Note: If you have a doubt about whether or not you should take the test or whether or not the test you already took is sufficient, you can take this test online and attach the results to your application as a supplement: https://englishtest.duolingo.com/

 7. TWO letters of recommendation in English or French only: